By Ehren Allen PT, Certified Manual Therapist

 If there is trauma to the elbow with severe pain, swelling, or deformity, then see a doctor immediately to determine if there is a fracture or dislocation.

-Ice and anti-inflammatories can help relieve elbow pain in most cases.
+Ice and anti-inflammatory medications can help relieve elbow pain in most cases.
 If there is trauma to the elbow or severe.
-If trauma or a fall is involved, then ice is still appropriate but you should also seek immediate medical attention.
+If a trauma or a fall is involved, then ice is still appropriate but you should also seek immediate medical attention.

 JOI Rehab Physical Therapy